Tomato Ketchup lysine-arginine content for herpes management

 Practical Recommendations

-A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
-This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.
+Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
+This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.

 L-lysine supplementation is one of the most widely used dietary interventions for herpes management.
 Clinical studies suggest a daily dose of 1,000–3,000mg can reduce outbreak frequency.
-If your diet is already rich in lysine-heavy foods like fish, eggs, and dairy, supplements can further tip the amino acid balance in your favour — particularly during high-stress periods when outbreak risk increases.
+If your diet is already rich in lysine-heavy foods like fish, eggs, and dairy, supplements can further tip the amino acid balance in your favour β€” particularly during high-stress periods when outbreak risk increases.

 Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
 These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.